GunjanSaini07/netflix-clone/README.md

 # netflix-clone
-this is Netflix clone project using HTML and CSS
+This is netflix clone project using HTML and CSS